ariadnext/IDCHECK.IO_SDK-example-js/README.md

 ## Troubleshooting

-**Note: "an ancestor violates the following Content Security Policy directive"
+- **"an ancestor violates the following Content Security Policy directive"**

   We are limiting iframe integration to <https://localhost:3000>.
   To allow your domain please make a request to support Team.